quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 # Overview

-This document defines a single event schema identified by the URI "urn:ietf:params:qlog:h3".
+This document describes how the QUIC protocol can be expressed in qlog.
+It defines a qlog extension schema for use with the main schema {{QLOG-MAIN}}.
 HTTP/3 events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.
+The schema is identified by the URI "urn:ietf:params:qlog:h3", it contains a category identifier "h3".

 Some data fields use complex datastructures.
 These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document